For programmatically working with tags or extending tags within a custom AEM application, this page describes use of the

 replicator.replicate(session, replicationActionType, tagPath);

-CQ.tagging.TagInputField is a form widget for entering tags.
+CQ.tagging.TagInputField is for entering tags.
 It has a popup menu for selecting from existing tags, includes auto-completion and many other features.
 Its xtype is

 The tag garbage collector is a background service that cleans up the tags that are hidden and unused.
 Hidden and unused tags are tags below